vert-x/mod-mysql-postgresql/README.md

 You can always use `raw` to do anything on the database.
 If the statement is a query, it will return its results just like a `select`.

-The `select`, `insert` and following actions just for you to be able to have a cross-database application in the end.
+The `select` and `insert` commands are just for you to be able to have a cross-database application in the end.
 If you do not use `raw`, these commands should create the needed statements for you.

 * `update` - Updates rows of a table
 * `delete` - Deletes rows from a table
-* `prepared` - Create a prepared statement
 * `create` - Creates a table
 * `drop` - Drops a table
-* `transaction` - Create a transaction

-These actions are currently not available, but they should be implemented soon.
+These actions are currently not available, but they should be implemented in the future.
 Please see the following examples and send feedback:

     { // UPDATE some_test SET age=age+1 WHERE id=1
       "action" : "update",
       "table" : "some_test",
-      "set" : "age=age+1",
+      "set" : {
+        "age" : {$add : 1}
+      },
       "conditions" : {
         "$eq" {
           "id" : 1